Nate Monaster

-Nathan Monaster (September 22, 1911 - May 12, 1990) was an American scriptwriter.
+Nathan Monaster (September 22, 1911 – May 12, 1990) was an American screenwriter.
 He wrote for radio, television, film and stage, and was president of Writers Guild of America from 1963 to 1965.
 The 1962 comedy That Touch of Mink, which he co-wrote with Stanley Shapiro, won the Writers Guild of America Award win for Best Written American Comedy, and was nominated for an Academy Award.

 Life and career

 Monaster was born and raised in Chicago, Illinois.
-He started his career writing for radio shows such as Duffy's Tavern and The George Burns and Gracie Allen Show.
-He then moved into work on television shows including The Donna Reed Show, Bachelor Father, The Milton Berle Show, The Real McCoys and Hey, Jeannie!.
-Monaster also taught writing at San Diego State University, where he taught Gary David Goldberg whose early career he encouraged.
+He began his career writing for radio shows such as Duffy's Tavern and The George Burns and Gracie Allen Show.
+He then moved to work on television programs including The Donna Reed Show, Bachelor Father, The Milton Berle Show, The Real McCoys and Hey, Jeannie!.
+He also taught writing at San Diego State University, where he taught Gary David Goldberg whose early career he encouraged.

 Monaster was president of Writers Guild of America from 1963 to 1965.
-He wrote an Broadway play in 1964, Something More!, which was based on the 1962 novel Portofino P.T.A., by Gerald Green.
-Working with Harry Winkler, Monaster also wrote the 1969 television film Three's a Crowd, which starred Larry Hagman, Jessica Walter and E. J. Peaker.
+He wrote a Broadway play in 1964, Something More!, which was based on the 1962 novel Portofino P.T.A., by Gerald Green.
+Working with Harry Winkler, he co-wrote the 1969 television film Three's a Crowd, starring Larry Hagman, Jessica Walter and E. J. Peaker.

+Death

-Monaster died of heart failure at the Cedars-Sinai Hospital in Los Angeles, California, at the age of 78.
+Monaster died of heart failure at the Cedars-Sinai Hospital on May 12, 1990, in Los Angeles, California, at the age of 78.